Abhinav2510/recipe/README.md

 - Maven
 - Git bash

-- ## Steps to run the application
+## Steps to run the application
 - Checkout the code / Download from git repo()
-- checkout : open git bash and run command `git clone `
+- checkout : open git bash and run command `git clone`
+- Option 1: Maven way of running
   - open command prompt(cmd) or terminal on Mac
   - navigate to the project folder
   - run command `mvn clean install`
   - once its successfully build run command `mvn spring-boot: run`
+- Option 2: Docker way of running
+  - Open terminal and run `docker-build-run.sh`

 Now application is up and running on http://localhost:8080